William Talley House (New Castle County, Delaware)

-William Talley House is a historic home located at Wilmington, New Castle County, Delaware.
+William Talley House is a historic home located in Brandywine Hundred, unincorporated New Castle County, Delaware, with a Wilmington postal address.
 It was built about 1770, as a one-room deep, two-room wide fieldstone dwelling.
 The house has evolved to a 2 1/2-story, four-bay, rectangular dwelling with a steep gable roof.

 It has two rectangular inside end brick chimneys covered with stucco that project through the gable peak.

 The shed-roofed, sun porch addition was built in the 1940s and a saltbox form rear frame addition was built in the 1960s.

 It was added to the National Register of Historic Places in 1985.